 Mono Lake plays a vital role in the Western Hemisphere's bird migrations, with up to 100 species stopping over during their annual travels.

-This tiny Red-Necked Phalarope, no bigger than my fist, is on its way to South America.
-During their stop at Mono Lake, these strong fliers molt and pig out on brine shrimp, doubling their weight in just a few weeks.
+The tiny Red-Necked Phalarope, no bigger than my fist, stops by on its way to South America.
+These strong fliers molt and pig out on brine shrimp, doubling their weight in just a few weeks.
 In September, they take off for a non-stop 3,000-mile flight to the Andes.

 Osprey make their nests atop some of the lake's tufa towers.

 In June, the big influx is bird-lovers, when the annual Bird Chautauqua gets underway.
 This popular event, which features field trips, lectures, and other bird-oriented activities, is so popular that spots are assigned by lottery.Continue to 6 of 14 below.

 This black, rocky island is made up of three separate lava flows.
 White, cliff-like structures were formed when the lake level fell.
 When the lake falls below 6,375 feet, a land bridge connects Negit Island to Mono Lake's north shore, allowing coyotes access to the island and the nesting seagulls.Continue to 7 of 14 below.